pc-aide/ESXI/ESXi-Customizer-v2.7.2/Intro.md

 ## Doc
 * https://www.v-front.de/p/esxi-customizer.html

+## Out of Date
+End of Support notice

+The ESXi-Customizer tool is UNSUPPORTED as of Aug 21st 2015.
+Any known or new issues will not be fixed.
+For more information please read this blog post!

+You are welcome to use the successor of ESXi-Customizer: The ESXi-Customizer-PS PowerCLI script.

 ## Correction Windows 10.0
 * Edit ESXi-Customizer.cmd
     * Add REM : if "!WinVer!"
 LSS "5.1" call :earlyFatal Unsupported Windows Version: !WinVer!.
 At least Windows XP is required & exit /b 1